ericdow/creator-docs/content/en-us/physics/sleep.md

 </table>
 Displacement and velocity thresholds used to determine if an assembly is moving or accelerating

-Assemblies are also be awoken in various other situations:
+Assemblies are also awoken in various other situations:
 - When it collides with another assembly
 - When any physics-related property of any `Class.BasePart` in the assembly changes, including
 	- `Class.BasePart.CustomPhysicalProperties`